 If you’re looking for visual reenactments and a cool soundtrack, look elsewhere.
 Much like Compass Cinema’s Visual Latin, these videos are simply short, informative, and engaging lectures.

 Each lesson is divided into five 10-minute lectures: very manageable to incorporate into a typical week of school.
+Click here for more info on the American History course.

 What I Like